go-gorp/gorp/README.md

 Each of these three databases pass the test suite.
 See `borp_test.go` for example DSNs for these three databases.

-Support is also provided for:

-* Oracle (contributed by @klaidliadon)
-* SQL Server (contributed by @qrawl) - use driver: github.com/denisenkom/go-mssqldb

-Note that these databases are not covered by CI and I (@coopernurse) have no good way to test them locally.
-So please try them and send patches as needed, but expect a bit more unpredicability.

 ## Sqlite3 Extensions